vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 This unit causes no end of confusion, but it's really pretty straightforward.
 The kilowatt-hour is a kilowatt times an hour.
 Thus it is power multiplied by time, which is energy (since power is energy over time).

-It may help to think of the sequence: kilo- watt x hour; kWxh; kW-h; kWh.
+It may help to think of the sequence: kilowatt x hour; kWxh; kW-h; kWh.

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>